December 26, 2024 by Samantha Wilson

 Personal watercraft

-Personal watercraft buzz across the lakes all season long, and are a standard feature on the boating circuit.
-They are generally defined as recreational watercraft that the rider sits or stands on rather than rides inside of like they would other boats.
-They hold one to three people and range from beginner models like the $7000 Sea-Doo Spark, up to high-powered watercraft such as the Kawasaki Jet Ski® Ultra 310 series costing over $20,000.
-The appeal with personal watercraft is the thrill of riding at high speed over the water atop what amounts to a waterborne motorcycle.
+Personal watercraft buzz across the lakes all season long and are a standard craft to see on most lakes.
+They are generally defined as recreational watercraft that the rider sits or stands on rather than rides inside like they would a boat.
+The most popular personal watercraft are Jet Skis and water scooters, and these can range from entry level Jet Skis such as the Sea-Doo GTI 130 costing around $10,000, up to high-powered watercraft such as the Kawasaki Jet Ski® Ultra 310 series costing over $22,000.
+The appeal with personal watercraft is how easy they are to transport, as they can be transported on a simple trailer and stored in your yard.

 Pros: